Skip to main content Stan Consulting LLC · Marketing Atlas · Case File · Google Ads · The Conversion Goal That Counted Add-to-Carts as Sales

 L2 Bidding-algorithm convergence Compounding defect

 With the Layer-1 defect named, the bidding behaviour was deterministic.
 Smart Bidding optimized against the combined goal.
 The audiences that converted fastest under the combined definition were add-to-cart-and-abandon users.
 The algorithm bid up on those audiences.
-The campaign delivered more impressions to that segment, generated more add-to-cart events, and the dashboard read better.
+The campaign delivered more impressions to that segment, generated more add-to-cart events, and the dashboard assess better.
 The campaign was working as configured.
 The configuration was wrong.

 • Smart Bidding strategy · Maximize Conversion Value, applied to the corrupted goal